 With Nutmeg’s SRI portfolios, investors can contribute to a positive societal and environmental impact without sacrificing financial returns.
 These portfolios have demonstrated that investing with a conscience does not necessarily mean compromising performance, making them an attractive option for those interested in ethical and socially responsible investing.

 How to Sign up For Nutmeg Invest

 Nutmeg is mainly for investors in the UK; however, some non-UK residents can also create accounts as long as they maintain a UK bank account and hold a British Passport.
-US citizens are no longer able to create new accounts due to complications with the tax law.
+US citizens can no longer create new accounts due to complications with the tax law.
 However, existing US-based accounts are allowed.

-To get started, first take a look at the available portfolio options.
-Once you find one that fits your investing style, click the “invest now” button located on the website’s homepage.
+To get started, first, look at the available portfolio options.
+Once you find one that fits your investing style, click the “invest now” button on the website’s homepage.
 You will need to choose your account type.
 The options are: